mariomadproductions/dump-fixing-tools/README.md

 # dump-fixing-tools
 Tools for fixing bad disc/ROM/etc dumps so that they match the hash of a proper dump listed in e.g. Redump or No-Intro.
+Contributions welcome.

 ## General
  - [findcrcs](https://github.com/claunia/findcrcs) - GUI/further automation tool:  [GUI for FindCRCs](http://forum.redump.org/topic/14688/gui-for-findcrcs/).